Stephanie Savage

-Stephanie Savage (born 1969) is a Canadian screenwriter and television producer.
+Stephanie Savage (born 1969) is a screenwriter and television producer from Calgary, Alberta, Canada.
 Savage is best known for developing The CW's teen drama series Gossip Girl (2007) from the novel series, and being an executive producer of the Fox series The O.C..
-In 2010 Savage and creative partner Josh Schwartz created Fake Empire Productions, a production company producing their TV series, films and music.
+In 2010 Savage and creative partner Josh Schwartz created Fake Empire, a production company producing their TV series, films and music.

 Career

 Savage graduated from the University of Toronto in 1990 with a B.A. in English and Cinema Studies, then from the University of Iowa in 1993 with an M.A. in Film History and Theory.
 While writing her PhD dissertation for the University of Iowa she moved to Los Angeles, and in 1995 was offered a position at Drew Barrymore's production company Flower Films.
 Here she dabbled in scriptwriting, handling production rewrites for Charlie's Angels, and met the film's director McG.
 The two later formed production company Wonderland Sound and Vision in 2001.

 In September 2016, Savage was announced as an executive producer for the then-upcoming Dynasty reboot series.

+in 2025 it was announced that Savage would co-executive produce a series based on Clueless with Schwartz and Jordan Weiss for Peacock.